BergAdolf/java_algorithm/README.md

 # java_algorithm
-A simple java algorithm repository, just use it for further learning.
-Maybe contain some exercise problem from Leetcode.
+*A simple java algorithm repository, just use it for further learning.*
+*It maybe contains some exercise problems from Leetcode.*